 Finding a dentist in Spain

-To be registered with the Consejo Dentista, dentists must possess a degree from a recognised Spanish university and meet certain standards of hygiene and level of facilities, although the organisation does not actually regulate them.
+To be registered with the Consejo Dentista, dentists must possess a degree from a recognized Spanish university and meet certain standards of hygiene and level of facilities, although the organization does not actually regulate them.
 Dentists must also register in their nearest large city.